arunkutty/Jekyll-blog-sources/projects.md

 permalink: /projects/
 ---

-I've been collaborating with my friend [Hari](https://harimenon.com/) on an open-source project [Kollavarsham.org](http://kollavarsham.org) on conversion of Gregorian Calendar Dates to it's Malayalam (A South Indian) Calendar equivalent.
+I am part of an open-source project [Kollavarsham.org](http://kollavarsham.org).
+We work on conversion of Gregorian Calendar dates to their Malayalam (A South Indian) Calendar equivalent.
-Check out our [calendar](http://kollavarsham.org/calendar) app built on top of it.
+Check out our [calendar web application](http://kollavarsham.org/calendar) built on top of it.